Image: ShutterStock

 16. Ohthere

-Pronounced as oh-der, Ohthere is of Norse origin and refers to ‘champion.’
+Pronounced as oht-thera, Ohthere is of Old English origins and is composed of elements that mean ‘fear’ and ‘army.’
 It appears in the popular English poem Beowulf and other Norse legends.

 17. Oisin

-In Irish legends, the character Oisin was a warrior and poet.
+According to Irish legends, the character Oisin was a warrior and poet, the son of the warrior Fionn mac Cumhaill (5).
 You would be able to narrate different Irish fables to your baby boy featuring his namesake.
-Pronounced as oh-sheen, the name means ‘little dear.’
+Pronounced as USH-een or OSH-een, the name means ‘little deer.’

 18. Sangye

 Sangye in Tibetan is another name for Lord Buddha and is revered and respected across the region.
-The name is pronounced as shan-gye.
+It connotes ‘extended purification.’
+The name is pronounced as shan-jye.

 19. Sarbaturi

-Sarbaturi is the central European version of the Hebrew name Salvator.
+Sarbaturi is the Sicilian version of the Spanish and Portuguese name Salvador.
 The name is common in Italy, Sicily, and other regions in the Mediterranean plains.
-It translates to ‘God’s chosen’ and reads as zaar-ba-turi.
+It translates to ‘savior’ and reads as zaar-ba-turi.

 20. Schuyler

-The Danish name Schuyler means ‘scholar’ and is pronounced as sky-laar.
+If you are specifically looking for baby names ending in ‘er’ you may consider this name.
+The Dutch name Schuyler means ‘scholar’ and is pronounced as sky-laar.
 It also means a philosopher or a thinker with great aptitude and knowledge.

 How can we not include a Korean name in our list with all the k-pop craze around the world today?
-The name Seo-yun is pronounced as sa-yoon and means ‘prosperous omen’.
-It is a unisex name and is quite popular for girls and boys.
+The name Seo-Jun is pronounced as SAW-joon and means ‘auspicious and talented.’
+It is also spelled as Seo-Joon, Suh-Joon, or Suh-Jun.

 22. Shiloh

-Shiloh is a boy’s name of Hebrew origin and means ‘tranquil’.
-If you are wondering why the name sounds familiar, it could be because Shiloh is the name of Angelina Jolie’s youngest child.
+Shiloh is a unisex name of Hebrew origin and means ‘tranquil.’
+If you are wondering why the name sounds familiar, it could be because Shiloh is the name of actress Angelina Jolie’s youngest child.
 The name reads as shai-loh.

 23. Tadhg

 Tadhg is a name of Celtic origin and means ‘poet.’
 True to its meaning, it sounds poetic.
-Read it as ta-eeg.
+Read it as ta-eeg or TYG.

 24. Warcislaw

-The name Warcislaw is a Polish variation of the Slavic name Vratislaw and can translate to ‘attainment of glory.’
+The name Warcislaw is a Polish variation of the Slavic name Vratislav and can translate to ‘return to glory.’
 The pronunciation sounds like war-chis-lov.

 25. Yves

-The name Yves can be readily associated with the luxury Yves Saint Laurent.
-The name Yves is of French origin and means ‘yew wood.’
-It is pronounced aseeev.
+The name Yves can be readily associated with the luxury brand Yves Saint Laurent.
+The name Yves is the French version of the Germanic name Ivo and means ‘yew wood.’
+It is pronounced as EEV.

 Hard-To-Pronounce Names For Girls